Floydlang/floyd/docs/floyd_speak.md

 ### push_back()

 Appends an element to the end of a collection.
-A new collecton is returned, the original unaffected.
+A new collection is returned, the original unaffected.

 |Type		  	| Example						| Result |
 |---			|---							| ---